 - Thu Nga - 108 Bình Quới, Bình Thạnh District

-Can I change the taste?
+Can I change the taste of Saigon soup?
 What can I add at the table?

 You can absolutely add your own ingredients.
 As mentioned before, restaurants will offer a range of condiments for you to choose from.